Course Code: CK210

 H5 in two subjects, and O6/H7 in four other subjects in the Leaving Certificate from Irish, English, another language, Mathematics and two other subjects recognised for entry purposes.

-Mature students: Applicants should apply directly through the CAO (www.cao.ie) and may be required to sit an entrance test and/or interview.
+Applicants should apply directly through the CAO, include a statement of interest and may be called for interview.
 Leaving Certificate Maths is recommended and applicants must have an interest in current affairs/politics.
 Approximately seven places are available on this programme for mature applicants.

 International Students should visit the International Education website.